kimpink98/jp-zhong/_publications/2022-04-29-linguistic-analysis.md

 ---
-title: "To be ethical and responsible digital citizens or not: A linguistic analysis of cyberbullying on social media"
+title: "To Be Ethical and Responsible Digital Citizens or Not: A Linguistic Analysis of Cyberbullying on Social Media"
 collection: publications
 category: manuscripts
 permalink: /publication/2009-10-01-paper-title-number-1